swiftlang/swift/docs/ABI/TypeMetadata.rst

 - The `nominal type descriptor`_ is referenced at **offset 1**.

-- A reference to the **parent** metadata record is stored at **offset 2**.
-For structs that are members of an enclosing nominal type, this is a reference to the enclosing type's metadata.
-For top-level structs, this is null.

-  TODO: The parent pointer is currently always null.
+- If the struct is generic, then the
+  `generic argument vector`_ begins at **offset 2**.

-- A vector of **field offsets** begins at **offset 3**.
+- A vector of **field offsets** begins immediately after the generic argument vector.
 For each field of the struct, in ``var`` declaration order, the field's offset in bytes from the beginning of the struct is stored as a pointer-sized integer.

-- If the struct is generic, then the
-  `generic parameter vector`_ begins at **offset 3+n**, where **n** is the number of fields in the struct.

 Enum Metadata
 ~~~~~~~~~~~~~